Frequently asked questions around live sessions

 Yes, you can.
 QandR is regularly used in online sessions, especially since the Corona crisis.
 Just share the main screen of QandR in your video conferencing system and you can get started.

-For the QandR dashboard and the presentation screen, we recommend using Google Chrome when you are working with the Windows operating system.
-For any Mac users out there, Apple's native Safari browser will do the job equally well.
+For the QandR dashboard and the presentation screen, we recommend using Google Chrome if you are working with the Windows operating system.
+QandR also works well with Edge.

 During a live session, the particiapant connecting to a QandR session, can use any phone browser.
 All the browsers on Android, Apple and Windows phones have been thoroughly tested.